hyvachok/tanks-contest-assets/README.md

 # tanks-contest-assets
-This is a repository for storing 3d models and assays for https://github.com/hyvachok/tanks-contest.
+This is a repository for storing 3d models and assats for https://github.com/hyvachok/tanks-contest.